Political abuse of psychiatry in the Soviet Union: Motives

 The diagnosis of mental disease can give the state license to detain persons against their will and insist upon therapy both in the interest of the detainee and in the broader interests of society.
-In addition, receiving a psychiatric diagnosis can itself be regarded as oppressive.
-In a monolithic state, psychiatry can be used to bypass standard legal procedures for establishing guilt or innocence and allow political incarceration without the ordinary odium attaching to such political trials.
+In addition, receiving a psychiatric diagnosis is itself oppressive.

+Punitive medicine (punitive psychiatry) is used to repress dissidents that cannot be punished by legal means.
+Psychiatry can be used to bypass standard legal procedures for establishing guilt or innocence and allow political incarceration without the ordinary odium attached to such political trials.